Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

 \subsection{Augmentations in finite-dimensional non-commutative algebras.}

-The DGAs with ``coefficients'' in non-commutative unital algebras as treated in Section \ref{sec:twisted} can also be considered in a setting where the algebra is more general than a group ring, and without using twisted coefficient.
-Here we describe augmentations in non-commutative unital algebras, as done by the second and fourth authors in \cite{EstimNumbrReebChordLinReprCharAlg}, which can be seen to fit into this framework.
-Since we will be interested in computing the ranks of involved linearised complexes, we will restrict ourselves to the case when the involved algebra is finite-dimensional over the ground field $\F$.
+In this subsection we describe how augmentations into non-commutative unital algebras, as used by the second and fourth authors in \cite{EstimNumbrReebChordLinReprCharAlg}, fit into the framework of this article.
+Since we will be interested in computing the ranks of linearised complexes, we will restrict ourselves to the case when the augmentations take values in algebras which are finite-dimensional as vector spaces over a field $\F$.

 A finite-dimensional augmentation of the Chekanov-Eliashberg algebra is a unital DGA homomorphism